lowear/dnd_weather_tool/README.md

 <br />
 xx

-This is a very toughing note, and I'm thankful for the assistance in creating a random tool for an extremely niche use case
+This is a very touching note, and I'm thankful for the assistance in creating a random tool for an extremely niche use case